rweather/UE1-TTL/programs/README.md

 This directory contains a 32K ROM image `UE1TEST.ROM` that can be used to test the functionality of the UE1-TTL computer.

-There ROM can hold up to eight programs, that are selected using DIP switches on the memory board:
+The ROM can hold up to eight programs, that are selected using DIP switches on the memory board:

 * 0 - UE1FIBO - Calculates the Fibonacci sequence up to 21.